 Some faithful Christians today use this concluding statement from Matthew and the silence of the crowd as a justification for not asking - or even allowing - any questions, fearing perhaps that to ask serious questions of Jesus is somehow a kind of disrespect.
 What could be further from the truth?
-It is clear from scripture - even or especially from this very episode - that Jesus was more than willing, was eager even, to enter into dialogue with anyone who was seeking the truth, who was yearning to learn more about God and God's will for us.
-And Jesus was abundantly clear from his 'ultimate commandment' that God's will is that we should love God with all that we are, and love each other with that same intensity and depth.
+It is clear from scripture - even or especially from this very episode - that Jesus was more than willing, was eager even, to enter into dialogue with anyone who was seeking the truth, anyone who was yearning to learn more about God and God's will for us.
+And

+Jesus was abundantly clear from his 'ultimate commandment' that God's will is that we should love God with all that we are, and love each other with that same intensity and depth.

 Sadly, there are still many people today who could be called Pharisees, living their faith to the letter of the law but without a hint of compassion or grace.
 People who are so focused on winning that they fail to acknowledge the cost to those who have lost.
 People who concentrate solely on "Jesus and me", forgetting the other dimension of Christ's new commandment - the relationship with others.
 People who cannot hear the truth of Christ for the noise of self-congratulation in their own ears.
+Self-proclaimed messiahs believing they are saving the church from itself.

 But Jesus has shown us that there is a grace-filled way to silence these Pharisees.
 Not through conflict, not through becoming ever more like them, but instead through hearing the Word and will of God in scripture, and by living out the loving response that forms the greatest commandment of all.
-This answer from Jesus offers to anyone who has ears to hear an immense freedom, and a deep and significant challenge - the freedom, and the challenge, to accept being loved by God as the starting point and foundation for being, for living.
-Loving your neighbour as yourself begins with loving yourself, which in turn begins with understanding how you are loved by Christ, with a love that stretched across the centuries to the cross, to the tomb, and to the tomb emptied by the resurrecting power of God in Jesus.
+This answer from Jesus offers to anyone who has ears to hear an immense freedom and a deep and significant challenge - the freedom and the challenge to accept being loved by God as the starting point and foundation for being, for living.
+Loving your neighbour as yourself begins with loving yourself, which in turn begins with understanding how you are loved by Christ, with a giving-of-self love that stretched across the centuries to the cross, to the tomb, and to the tomb emptied by the resurrecting power of God in Jesus.
+This graceful behavior both provides a civilized approach to others as well as a model of behavior that can provide others with a positive alternative.
 Love God with all that you are, with a love fuelled not by fear but by the glorious understanding of the love with which God loves you, a love shown so clearly in the redeeming sacrifice of his own Son, Christ our Lord - and then love God by loving your neighbour as yourself.